hotdoujiang/dataviz-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is downloaded from [Heritage Organization](https://www.heritage.org/index/about)

+>The Economic Freedom Index is poised to help readers track over two decades of the advancement in economic freedom, prosperity, and opportunity and promote these ideas in their homes, schools, and communities.
+The Index covers 12 freedoms – from property rights to financial freedom – in 186 countries. <br>

+The attributes are
+* Country Name
+* Region
+* World Rank
+* Region Rank
+* 2019 Score
+* Property Rights
+* Judical Effectiveness
+* Government Integrity
+* Tax Burden
+* Gov't Spending
+* Fiscal Health
+* Business Freedom
+* Labor Freedom
+* Monetary Freedom
+* Trade Freedom
+* Investment Freedom
+* Financial Freedom

 ## Prototypes